 - Viber / Whats App: +977 98510 95 800

 Bouddhanath Monastery, Nepal’s largest monastery located east of Kathmandu.
 It is one of the most important pilgrimage sites in the world.
 Boudhanath Stupa is one of Nepal’s most holy sites for the Buddhist faith.
-The atmosphere of the whole place lightens up with zest as fragrance of incense drifts through the air.
-This Stupa, a well-known Buddhist pilgrimage site, is included in World Heritage Cultural site list by UNESCO.
-After Chinese invasion in 1959, Tibetans in thousands came to this famous Buddhist Chaitya and energized the Stupa.
-In the Tibetan New Year the most popular festival Lhosar celebrated here in every February.
+The atmosphere of the whole place lightens up with zest as the fragrance of incense drifts through the air.
+This Stupa, a well-known Buddhist pilgrimage site, is included in the World Heritage Cultural site list by UNESCO.
+After the Chinese invasion in 1959, Tibetans in thousands came to this famous Buddhist Chaitya and energized the Stupa.
+In the Tibetan New Year, the most popular festival Lhosar celebrated here every February.

 Kopan the Tibetan Buddhist monastery situated on the hillock behind the Bouddhanath Stupa.
 Located at the top of Kopan Hill, the Kopan Monastery, and Tibetan Buddhist home with over 300 monks.
 Dominated by a magnificent Bodhi tree, it was once the home of the astrologer to the king of Nepal.
-The Kopan Monastery also offers panoramic view of the town of Boudha below and the spectacular Himalayan mountain range.
+The Kopan Monastery also offers a panoramic view of the town of Boudha below and the spectacular Himalayan mountain range.
 More than hundreds of visitors come to visit here yearly from around the world.

 4. Namoduddha Monastery